The short answer is “yes”, but there are right and wrong ways to do it.

 This one is short, sharp and most importantly, it’s clear.

-Your prospect knows right off the bat why you are calling, and your question leaves no room for an answer other than “yes” or “no”.
+Your prospect knows right off the bat why you are calling and your quick questions leaves no room for an answer other than “yes” or “no”.
 If they are interested, move on to your next pitching technique and, if they say “no”, add them to your CRM as a cold lead and make a note to follow up with them again in the future.

 8. The script to pitch a property owner who is already selling

 Sometimes, people are unsuccessful when they try to sell their homes privately to avoid commissions.
-Pitching these prospects when they’re struggling to sell and feeling deflated can be a great way to leverage your real estate cold calling.
+Pitching aspiring “for sale by owner” prospects when they’re struggling to sell and feeling deflated can be a great way to leverage your real estate cold calling.

 This script is good for: Contacting a prospect who hasn’t had any success selling a house on their own.
 They are more likely to be open to hearing your pitch if they’ve tried (and failed) to sell.

-Wait for their answer, which will most likely be a “no” if you’ve spotted the property on the internet.
+Wait for their answer, which will most likely be a “no” if you’ve spotted the property on the internet on sites like Zillow or Trulia.

 “I’m not surprised, the market is slow at the moment.
 How long have you been on the market for now?”